-The 24 weeks of the clinical practicum are split into multiple segments; the first 3 weeks are spent on campus where students review common lab practice techniques.
-The following 19 weeks are spent at the clinical site, where students will rotate through 1 week each of phlebotomy, urinalysis/body fluids, coagulation, 2 weeks of chemistry, 4 weeks of hematology, and 5 weeks each of blood bank and microbiology.
-After the completion of the 19 weeks, the students will have 1 "flex week".
-The flex week is in place to make up any absences that occur during the full 24 weeks.
-Students are permitted to miss up to 4 days during the entire 24 week duration.
-If all 4 days are missed, then the student must make up that time in the 4 days of the flex week.
-If the student does not miss any days, the student is not required to attend the flex week.
+The next 14 weeks are spent at the clinical site, where students will rotate through 1 week each of phlebotomy, urinalysis/body fluids, 2 weeks of chemistry, 3 weeks of hematology and coagulation, 3 weeks in microbiology, and 4 weeks each of blood bank.
+After the completion of the 14 weeks, the students will have a "flex week".
+The flex week is in place to make up any absences that occur during the 14 weeks.
+Students are permitted to miss up to 2 days during the 14-week clinical duration.
+If both days are missed, then the student must make up that time completing online assignments during flex week.
+If the student does not miss any days, the student is not required to complete flex week.
 Students will be off on official school holidays and school closures, such as semester breaks.